bloominstituteoftechnology/Sprint-Challenge--Graphs/README.md

     for v of u.neighbors:
       if v.color == white:
         v.color = gray
         v.parent = u     // <-- Keep a parent link
         queue.enqueue(v)

     queue.dequeue()
     u.color = black
 ```

-## Algorithm
+## Procedure

-1. Perform a BFS from the ending vert (host).
+1. Perform a BFS from the _ending vert_ (host).
+This will set up all the
+   `parent` pointers across the graph.

-2. Follow the parent pointers from starting vert printing the values as you go.
+2. Output the route by following the parent pointers from the _starting_ vert
+   printing the values as you go.

 ## Sample Run